antonfirsov/docs/2015/12-week2/2015-12-15-week-in-dotnet.md

 The week in .NET - 12/15/2015
 =============================

-We have some great contents and news for you this week.
+We have some great content and news for you this week.
 I can't emphasize enough that this weekly post couldn't exist without community contributions, and I'd like to thank all those who sent links and tips.
 Keep them coming!